Robot-Will/Stino/README.md

 3. Select your Arduino Application Folder in quick panel.

-4. Once the folder you select is Arduino folder, you will see the message like the following Figure 4.
+4. Once the folder you select is Arduino folder, you will see the message like the Step 4 in the following figure.

 ![Stino Select Arduino Folder](http://robot-will.github.com/Stino/images/select_arduino.png)

-## Menu and Command Palette
+## Full Menu and Command Palette
+Once the Arduino Application Folder was set, a full menu will be ready for use.
+The Arduino menu is not always showed in menu bar.
+When the active file's extension is `.ino`, `.pde`, `.c`, `.cc`, `.cpp` or `.cxx`, the Arduino menu will appear.
+The menu provides all functionalities of Arduino IDE, including a simple Serial Monitor.

 ![Stino Menu & Command Palette](http://robot-will.github.com/Stino/images/menu.png)

 ## Compilation and Upload

 ![Stino Compilation](http://robot-will.github.com/Stino/images/compilation.png)